ArielDrabkin/Solar-Panel-Detector/README.md

 ## Training

-For using the data set for retraining a model you will need to get a secret key from roboflow where the data is stored and then update the secret.json file with the key and run the following code:
+For using the data-set for retraining a model:
+1. Get a secret key from roboflow where the data is stored.
+2. Update the secret.json file with the key.
+3. Run the following code:
 ```
 # Load the data sets from roboflow
 with open("secret.json") as file: